atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 -->

 - Switching on and off the gate should enable/disable the feature and increase pod validation.
-- Test all the interactions between the evacuation controller and the evacuator.
+- Test all the interactions between the eviction request controller and the interceptor.
-- Test the eviction of the pod if there is no evacuator or the evacuator stops responding.
+- Test that the eviction of the pod happens if there is no interceptor or the interceptor stops responding.
-- Test switching between different evacuators/classes and resetting the Evacuation status.
+- Test switching between different interceptors/classes and resetting the EvictionRequest status.
-- Test the Evacuation object garbage collection and instigator finalizers.
+- Test the EvictionRequest object garbage collection and requester finalizers.

 ##### e2e tests